Confusing Words Clarified: Group H; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 If you have any problems understanding the pronunciation symbols, go to this Pronunciation Chart for clarifications.

-2. To make a path by cutting plants: Each of us used a machete to hack a path through the thick growth of brush.
+2. To make a path by cutting plants: Each of the hikers used a machete to hack a path through the thick growth of brush.

 3. To secretly get access to the files on a computer or network in order to get information, to cause damage, etc.: Those guys were trying to hack into the network so they could hack into the bank's financial records.

-2. A writer who hastily or routinely produces a lot of work without much quality just so he or she can make some money without regard for accuracy or consequences to others: Charles was obviously a hack as a writer because he couldn't find anyone who wanted what he was producing.
+2. A writer who hastily or routinely produces a lot of work without much quality just so he or she can make some money without regard for accuracy or consequences to others: Charles was obviously a hack as an author because he couldn't find anyone who wanted what he was producing.

 Almost every day the local hack on the staff of the paper used her computer to produce a column in her blog.3.
-Someone who does work that is not important or original: Mildred was just an insignificant political hack.
+Someone who does work that is not important or original: Mildred was just an insignificant political hack, only doing menial desk jobs.

 Too often there is a radio hack who just wants to verbally hack at those whose positions he or she disagrees with.